CentyLab/PicoPD/README.md

 Now you start using the Example code in File -> Examples -> AP33772-Cpp-main.
 The example is ready to compile and flash on to your PicoPD.
 ![importlib](https://github.com/CentyLab/PicoPD/blob/main/Documentation/doc8.png?raw=true)

-Now you can unplug in your USB-C cable with Power Delivery 2.0/3.0/3.1.
-If you would like to have serial print out.
-Check out
+Now you can plug in your USB-C cable with Power Delivery 2.0/3.0/3.1.
+If you also like to have serial print out, check out [Enable Serial print for debugging](#enable-serial-debug).